Next Steps & NLC Resources

 Fines and Fees – Debt assessed by local governments, such as court fees, traffic violations, administrative fees, and fees for services.
 Fines and fees can be applied at the individual or administrative/organizational level.
 To incorporate equity considerations into fines and fees structures, cities should consider features such as revenue caps and sliding-scale financing.

 Foundation Funding – Philanthropic funding from foundations and donors can support initiatives that prioritize public health, equity, and long-term societal impact.
 These funds typically come in the form of grants or donations, allowing for flexibility in addressing community needs.
-These funds are often timebound and do not offer sustainability; these are best for starting up new initiatives to eventually seek long-term funding options.
+These funds are often time-bound and do not offer sustainability; they are best suited for starting new initiatives to eventually seek long-term funding options.

 ordinances, or voter approval for new taxes or tax increases.